 Know that I encourage respectful comments, keeping the blog a safe place to dialog about this subject.

 Linda M. Kurth is a writer and a divorced and remarried Christian.
 In going through the divorce, she experienced a dichotomy of responses from the Christian community.
-After sharing some of those experiences in her upcoming memoir, God, the Devil, and Divorce, she's heard many stories of divorced Christians who have struggled with the same issue.
+After sharing some of those experiences in her upcoming memoir, God, the Devil, and Divorce, she's heard many stories of divorced Christians who have struggled with the same issues.
 This blog invites divorced Christians to tell their stories with the goal of encouraging churches to resist condemnation and become a source of healing and grace.